Sketty

-Sketty (Sgeti) is a surburban district and community in Swansea, Wales, about 2 miles (3.2 km) west of the Swansea city centre on Gower Road.
+Sketty (Sgeti) is a suburban district and community in Swansea, Wales, about 2 miles (3.2 km) west of the Swansea city centre on Gower Road.
 It falls within the Sketty council ward of Swansea.

 Description

 The area approximates to the Vivian Road, and Sketty Green.
 The village is centred on Sketty Cross, which is the junction of Gower Road, Vivian Road, and Dillwyn Road.
 Directly on the cross, on the West Gower Road/Vivian Road junction, The Vivian pub, known as The Vivs, can be found.
 A second pub, The Bush, was immediately on the east side of this junction, but is now closed.

 In the immediate vicinity of Sketty Cross and the nearby Eversley Road, a variety of businesses can be found.
 There are many shops which include a launderette, two convenience stores, several hairdressers/barbers, a hearing centre, a pharmacist, a series of cafes, and (formerly) a sub post office (which closed in 2020).
 The suburb also features two restaurants - Slice and Gilligans - and an array of takeaways.

 One of the longest-running businesses in the area is Kristy's Bakery on Eversley Road, which was established in Sketty in the early 1940s, after moving from a bombed-out premises in the town centre.

 A small public library is located on Vivian Road to the north of the cross.
 Located slightly further to the north is the Tycoch campus of Gower College Swansea, (a further education college) on the corner of Vivian Road and Tycoch Road.

 The current site of the Bishop Gore School is on the northwestern corner of Singleton Park.
 The school has been located in the area on De La Beche Road since 1952.
 Also on De La Beche Road, the Sketty Medical Practice can be found; and on the junction with Gower Road, St. Paul's Church (Church in Wales) is situated.

 Sketty comprises a mix of housing, from Victorian and Edwardian villas, through pre- and post-war semis and detached houses, to the council estate at Sketty Park.